simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2006-12-19
+<br />**Date image released:**  2010-08-14
+<br />**This image is owned by:**  Marco Verstraaten
-<br />**Title of the image:**  Massive Stars in Open Cluster Pismis 24
+<br />**Title of the image:**  Night of the Perseids
-<br />**Description for the image:**  How massive can a normal star be?
-Estimates made from distance, brightness and standard solar models had given one star in the open cluster Pismis 24 over 200 times the mass of our Sun, making it a record holder.
-This star is the brightest object located just to the right of the gas front in the above image.
-Close inspection of images taken recently with the Hubble Space Telescope, however, have shown that Pismis 24-1 derives its brilliant luminosity not from a single star but from three at least.
-Component stars would still remain near 100 solar masses, making them among the more massive stars currently on record.
-Toward the image left, stars are still forming in the associated emission nebula NGC 6357, including several that appear to be breaking out and illuminating a spectacular cocoon.
+<br />**Description for the image:**  On the night of August 12, from moonset until dawn was a good time to see meteors.
+Enthusiasts watched as comet dust rained on planet Earth, streaking through dark skies during the annual Perseid Meteor Shower.
+Anticipating the shower approaching its peak, astronomer Marco Verstraaten recorded a series of exposures capturing meteors over a period of 6 hours using a wide angle lens from a not-so-dark site in the Netherlands.
+Combining them still produced this dramatic night sky view with many colorful meteor streaks.
+The starry backdrop includes the Milky Way and even the faint Andromeda Galaxy, right of center.
+Although the comet dust particles are traveling parallel to each other, the shower meteors clearly seem to radiate from a spot on the sky in the eponymous constellation Perseus.
+The radiant effect is due to perspective, as the parallel tracks appear to converge at a distance.
+Bright stars in Perseus extend into the gap between the foreground trees.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/0612/ngc6357a_hst_big.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1008/perseids2010_verstraaten.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).